Let's cut through the myths and spread the facts on solar!

 MYTH: Solar can only ever make a small contribution to our energy needs because it doesn't produce power at night.

-FACT: Solar already makes a significant contribution and it’s just getting started.
+FACT: Solar already makes a significant contribution.

 The Federal Government’s Energy White Paper, released in November 2012, projects that by 2035 solar PV will provide 17 per cent of Australia’s energy and 29 per cent by 2050.